rks101/eglinux/README.md

 ----

-## Process Memory Layout using `proc`
+## Process Memory Layout

 This one is my favorite topic in the OS lab.
 Because a) it helps to visualize virtual memory, process layout, proc interface, and shared libs/objects, b) it gets interesting every time you learn something new.

-Can I see the memory layout and the stack of a process?
+/proc can be used to see memory mappings and the stack of a process.

 To see all files related to a process with PID = $$
 ```
 ls -lrt /proc/$$
 ```

-Now, check process memory layout (TODO: add link from OS course file having exercises on proc):
+Now, check process virtual memory mappings:
 ```
 cat /proc/$$/maps
 ```